- Brain Injury Diagnostic Tests

 - Speech problems

-Less often, people with Chiari malformation type I may experience these symptoms :
+People with Chiari malformation type I may also experience these symptoms :

 Tinnitus, Weakness, Slow heart rhythm, scoliosis related to spinal cord impairment and abnormal breathing, such as central sleep apnea.